Waking up early is an ultimate productivity lifehack to create time for what matters most

 It’s common for most people to wake up and start thinking of problems they have to solve today.
 Change your thinking.
 Every problem is an opportunity – look at it this way.

 If negative thoughts come to your mind, replace them immediately with something pleasant and optimistic, and subconsciously you will carry these positive thoughts and good mood through your day.
+Having important things planned for the morning also helps set a positive tone.

 Instead of thinking “Oh my God, another busy day ahead…” I think “Hey, God just blessed me with another day to live, let’s have fun!”
 And don’t forget to smile.